-Optimize your content for search on page and behind it.
-Your branded press room will have so much natural content that it will be a goldmine for search.
+Optimize your content for search on-page and behind it.
+Your branded newsroom will have so much natural content that it will be a goldmine for search.
 Make sure to categorize your videos, blog posts, and audio files.
 Add search phrases to content and hashtag when sharing on social.

 I would think that this would be the hardest part.
 How do you convince others to share your branded content?
 Invite them to contribute, mention their companies/people, speak at their conferences or invite them to speak at yours.
 Or, just tap your stakeholders to share your content.
 Simply just tweeting out the latest blog post isn’t enough.
 There needs to be a sound strategy that helps get the message out to the right people at the right time.

-See, there’s a lot more that can be done to a press room if you’re a brand journalist.
+See, there’s a lot more that can be done to a newsroom if you’re a brand journalist.